 |The Portable Painter palette.|

 Here is one set up using the half pans that came with the palette.
 This time I have used my most used colours for urban sketching, rather than a more traditional recommended palette as shown above.
-It is set up as I usually do moving from lightest to darkest, through the rainbow.
+It is set up as I usually do moving from lightest to darkest, through the rainbow going from left to right.
 There is only one bright red - quinacridone rose - as I don't use a lot of red when sketching buildings and can mix the other red hues I want with this very useful cool red.
-I have also included Indian red though as it is so useful for brickwork.
+I have also included Indian red as it is so useful for brickwork.
 I love the earth colours and it makes a beautiful triad with cerulean chromium and goethite (with a touch of quinacridone gold for a little extra glow).

 |The Portable Painter palette set up with Daniel Smith watercolours|

 And here are the colours painted out.
 I really struggle to get down to just 12 colours.
 My Ultimate Mixing Set has 15.
 I normally work with 20 or 24.
 But this would work for me for urban sketching.
 I chose perylene green for this set rather than phthalo green as I don't have the crimson I'd normally have to mix this lovely shadow green.
-Perylene green also mixes great greens with the yellows in this palette.
+Perylene green also mixes great greens with the yellows in this palette, and of course there are many greens that can be mixed the the blues and yellows.

 Happy sketching :-)